WPPM FM FAQs

 Attend an Info Session and become a member

 First, you should attend an Info Session to learn more about PhillyCAM.
-If after the Info Session, you still interested, you should become a PhillyCAM member.
+If after the Info Session, you are still interested, you should become a PhillyCAM member.
 Once you are a member, if you plan on submitting a radio show application or taking classes you must attend an Intro to Community Radio Workshop, to learn more about the radio station and how you can get involved.

 Sign up for a class